Member states agree temporary body to settle WTO disputes

-Seventeen World Trade Organization members, including Switzerland, the European Union and China, have agreed to create a temporary mechanism to settle international trade disputes.
+Seventeen World Trade Organization (WTO) members, including Switzerland, the European Union and China, have agreed to create a temporary mechanism to settle international trade disputes.

 The move comes after the United States paralysed the WTO Appellate Body last month, throwing the Geneva-based organisation into crisis.

-The EU announced on Friday that a group of WTO members had agreed to work on an “multi-party interim appeal arrangement” to preserve the WTO’s two-step dispute system until its own Appellate Body becomes operational again.
+The EU announced on Friday that a group of WTO members had agreed to work on an “multi-party interim appeal arrangement” to preserve the WTO’s two-step dispute system until its own Appellate Bodyexternal link becomes operational again.

 “We, the ministers of Australia, Brazil, Canada, China, Chile, Colombia, Costa Rica, European Union, Guatemala, Republic of Korea, Mexico, New Zealand, Norway, Panama, Singapore, Switzerland, Uruguay, remain committed to work with the whole WTO membership to find a lasting improvement to the situation relating to the WTO Appellate Body,” the WTO members said in a joint statementexternal link.